jpraveenkanna/API-project/README.md

 # User authentication

-Simple project to create a Restful API call using docker
+Simple project to perform user authentication using docker

 Technology used
--Flask
+ - Flask
--pyMongoDB
+ - pyMongoDB
--Bcrycpt
+ - Bcrycpt